-The crunchy outside is made from flax, so this makes for a great low-carb dish.
+The crust made from flax, so this makes for a great low-carb dish.

-For AIP, you would have to omit the parmesan (try nutritional yeast), paprika, flax, and pepper.
-I would use cassava flour or another breading option.
+For AIP, omit the parmesan (try nutritional yeast), paprika, flax, and pepper.
+I'd use cassava flour or another breading option.

 This dairy-free quiche can be easily done gluten-free or low-carb as well.

 And we all know that quiche is a great option for any Mother's Day table.

 Pasta salad is one of my favorite things ever.